 - Our students are taught by their class teachers in years 7 and 8.
 In year 9 each of the tutors works with the subject lead to deliver core subject lessons.

 - Our year 10 and 11 students are taught by a Science specialist in a Science laboratory.
-Our Science Subject Leader is a fully qualified Science specialist with over 10 years’ experience in delivering Science in special needs settings.

 - Scientific vocabulary is supported through signs and symbols, students study as a whole class, as small groups and as individuals depending upon task and learning needs.
 Practical tasks are modelled with an emphasis on transferable skills such as risk assessment.